cyclosproject/cyclos4-ui/README.md

 - `guests`: Indicates whether this page is shown to guests, yes by default;
 - `rootMenu`: Indicates that this page is shown in another root menu instead of the default (Information).
 Can be either `content` (default), `banking`, `marketplace` or `personal`.

-Here are are some examples: [one that uses some static pages](https://github.com/cyclosproject/cyclos4-ui/blob/master/src/environments/example-content-pages-resolver.ts) and [one that fetches pages from a Wordpress instance](https://github.com/cyclosproject/cyclos4-ui/blob/master/src/app/content/wordpress-content-pages-resolver.ts) (needs the full URL to the WordPress REST API as constructor argument).
+Here are are some examples: [one that uses some static pages](https://github.com/cyclosproject/cyclos4-ui/blob/master/src/app/content/example-content-pages-resolver.ts) and [one that fetches pages from a Wordpress instance](https://github.com/cyclosproject/cyclos4-ui/blob/master/src/app/content/wordpress-content-pages-resolver.ts) (needs the full URL to the WordPress REST API as constructor argument).

 ### Banners

 Banners are shown in cards (boxes) below the left menu in the large layout.
 No banners are ever shown in mobile or in the dashboard page.
 Each card has one or more banners.
 When there are multiple banners, they will rotate after a given number of seconds.

 To use banners you must create an implementation of the `BannerCardsResolver` interface, defined in `src/app/content/banner-cards-resolver.ts`.
-It has a single method called `bannerCards`, receiving the The Angular injector reference (used to obtain shared services) and must return either a `BannerCard[]` or an observable of it.
+It has a single method called `bannerCards`, receiving the Angular injector reference (used to obtain shared services) and must return either a `BannerCard[]` or an observable of it.
 Then, in the `app/setup.ts` file, create an instance of that class, like this:

 ```typescript
 import { ExampleBannerCardsResolver } from 'app/content/example-banner-cards-resolver';